By William Bronchick. Esq. Attorney & Real Estate Coach

 Some lenders have placed “seasoning” requirements on the seller’s ownership.
 If the seller has not owned the property for at least six months, the lender will assume that the deal is fishy and refuse to fund the buyer’s loan.
 This may be a problem if you bought a property cheaply and rehabbing and are reselling it quickly for a profit (the good, old American way!).
 This should not be confused with LAW – it is simply an underwriting guideline for some lenders.
 Of course, guidelines are just that – by going up the chain of command, you can generally get approval from loan underwriting by showing the property is being resold for a higher price because either it was purchased in a distress situation (e.g., foreclosure) or that substantial repairs were made.
 Keep good records of your repairs to show to the lender.
 If the buyer is getting an FHA insured loan, there is no way around the “seasoning” issue.

 FHA regulations prohibit the funding of a purchase where the seller has not owned the property for at least 90 days, NO EXCEPTIONS.
 This generally should not be a problem in a fix–and–flip situation, since it will likely take you 90 days by the time you acquire, rehab and sell.
 But, if you are planning on buying the property and reselling it in a double–closing, the end–buyer CANNOT go with an FHA loan.

-Finally, make sure that you always check to see if there have been any recent changes or revisions in federal, state or local laws.
-As always, having a good mentor or attorney in your corner that understands these issues can save you time, money and a lot of aggravation!
+Finally, make sure that you always check to see if there have been any recent changes or revisions in federal, state, or local laws.
+As always, having a good real estate coach, real estate mentor, or attorney in your corner that understands these issues can save you time, money, and a lot of aggravation!